INL/corpus-frontend/README.md

           id: 'my-date-range-filter', // a unique id for internal bookkeeping
           metadata: { // Info the widget needs to do its work
             low: 'date_lower', // the id of the metadata field containing the lower bound
-            high: 'date_upper' // the id of the metadata field containing the upper bound }
+            high: 'date_upper', // the id of the metadata field containing the upper bound
+            strictness: null, // allowed values: 'strict' and 'permissive'.
+When this is set, hides the 'strictness' selector, and forces strictness to the set mode
+          }
         },
         // Set the id of another filter here to append this filter behind that one.